 The import file is processed top down one action line at a time.
 As each line is processed, an action is performed (either an ADD, UPDATE or DELETE).
 As each line is processed a check will be performed.
 If the action is invalid, a warning message is displayed identifying the problem import row and the reason for the failure.
 If an action is valid, then the add, update or delete action will be performed.
-Each action has different behavior. - The add action will add a new object which will be an objective or a tablefield row (where a tablefield is either a task, milestone, target.
+Each action has different behavior.
+Add - The add action will add a new object which will be an objective or a tablefield row (where a tablefield is either a task, milestone, target.
 For the December release, SF will also support the metric-lookup table).
 The action will select one or more employees to receive the new object based on the specified filter fields (see the action section for more details).
 Each employee selected by the filter field will then receive the object.
 The data to be added for the object is based on the data located in each action column plus the GUID and SUBGUID.
 Example, an action line will add a goal to an employee.
 The import file header section has four headings, name, start date, due date and status.
 Each value in the action line that lines up under each heading section shall be used to create the goal.
 NOTE: Any add action can potentially add more than one objective or tablefield row per line.
-Additionally, an employee will not receive the new goal or tablefield row if they already have an existing objective or tablefield row with the GUID or SUBGUID for the object being added. - All goals that match the given GUID, SUBGUID and filter fields are updated.
+Additionally, an employee will not receive the new goal or tablefield row if they already have an existing objective or tablefield row with the GUID or SUBGUID for the object being added.
+Update - All goals that match the given GUID, SUBGUID and filter fields are updated.
 This means that if a GUID or SUBGUID are not given for an action, no update action will occur.
 If a field has a value of "\NULL", any data in a field will be removed and the field will remain empty.
 Using \NULL will wipe out data, but an error will be reported if the field is required; if the field is required, data will not be removed, as required fields cannot be left empty.
 Leaving a cells value blank (empty - not to be confused with \NULL) leaves data unchanged and will not overwrite with blank values.
 NOTE: Employees through the UI will be able to update a goal.
-This means that an update done through goal import may overwrite a value that was previously updated by an employee. - All goals that match the given GUID, SUBGUID and filter fields are deleted.
+This means that an update done through goal import may overwrite a value that was previously updated by an employee.
+Delete - All goals that match the given GUID, SUBGUID and filter fields are deleted.
 This means that if a GUID or SUBGUID are not given for an action, no update action will occur.

 Error Handling